EricFecteau/rust-data-analysis/src/1_start/data.md

 * Licensed under [Statistics Canada Open License](https://www.statcan.gc.ca/en/reference/licence);
 * Contains real world data, collected for a survey;
 * Contains weights to reproduce the Canadian population;
-* Each month of data contains a relatively small number of records (~100,000 records), but multiple years of data can be concatenated to create a fairly sizable dataset (all the way back to January 2011);
+* Each month of data contains a relatively small number of records (~100,000 records), but multiple years of data can be concatenated to create a fairly sizable dataset;
 * Each month contains over 50 variables.

-You can download the CSVs from [Statistics Canada's website](https://www150.statcan.gc.ca/n1/en/catalogue/71M0001X).
+You can manually download the CSVs from [Statistics Canada's website](https://www150.statcan.gc.ca/n1/en/catalogue/71M0001X).

 **Source**: Statistics Canada, *Labour Force Survey: Public Use Microdata File*, January 2011 to present.
 Reproduced and distributed on an "as is" basis with the permission of Statistics Canada.